swmrmonkey/CISC191-FinalProjectTemplate/README.md

 Client sends a request to Sever and Server responds
 ## Module 7
 Created a treemap to get most recent times
+## Module 8
+Puts events of same stroke in linked list
-## Module 8/9
+## Module 9
-Used a binary search tree that
+Used a binary search tree to sort events
 ## Module 11
 Used parallel streams to sort and print times
 ## Module 12